• Skip to primary navigation

 What is Hokkaido Milk Bread?

 Hokkaido Milk bread is a Japanese-style white bread that originated from the Hokkaido region of Japan.
-Commonly, this bread is also referred to as shokupan, which literally translates to "eating bread" and the general name for milk bread in Japanese.
+Commonly, this bread is also referred to as shokupan, which literally translates to “eating bread” and is the general name for milk bread in Japanese.

 Sliced bread and milk

 • Tangzhong method: Christine Ho, a food blogger, popularized the Tangzhong method in the early 2010s.
 Tangzhong uses 7% of the entire flour contents of the recipe and uses a ratio of 1 part flour to 5 parts liquid.
-You heat it on the stove until it thickens to the consistency of thick paste.
+You heat it on the stove until it thickens to the consistency of a thick paste.
 You can use the starter when it is cooled to the touch.
 Alternatively, you can also make this the day before and refrigerate overnight.
 Be sure to bring it down to room temperature before adding it to the dough.

 • Yeast: This will make the bread rise.
 I used instant dry yeast which can be added directly into the flour and does not need to be activated with warm liquid.